John W. Griffin (archaeologist)

-John Wallace Griffin (November 8, 1919, Connersville, Indiana – September 3, 1993) was the State Archaeologist of Florida, the Director of the St. Augustine Historical Society, and a Regional Archaeologist for the National Park Service.
+John Wallace Griffin (November 8, 1919, in Connersville, Indiana – September 3, 1993) was the State Archaeologist of Florida, the Director of the St. Augustine Historical Society, and a Regional Archaeologist for the National Park Service.

 Background

 Griffin was born in Connersville, Indiana, and grew up with his family in Daytona Beach, Florida.
 He graduated from the University of Florida and later went to the University of Chicago.
 In 1946, he became the first archaeologist to be employed by the State of Florida.
 Five years later, he collaborated with Mark Boyd and Hale Smith to write Here They Once Stood, which is his best known work.
 From 1958 to 1971, Griffin was the Director of the St. Augustine Historical Society as well as the regional archaeologist for the National Park Service.
 He formed his own archaeological and historical consulting firm, Southeastern Frontiers Inc. in 1977.
 John Griffin died September 3, 1993, at the age of 73 from cancer.